alexsoluweb/webpack-boilerplates/README.md

 # Description

-Simple boilerplate to start using Webpack
+Simple boilerplates to start using Webpack

 # How to use